fortran-lang/stdlib/doc/specs/stdlib_strings.md

 #### Result value

-The result is of scalar integer type.
+The result is a scalar of integer type or integer array of rank equal to the highest rank among all dummy arguments.

 #### Example